luizrsilveira1/streaming-bandwidth-calculator/README.md

 Expected: The bandwidtch in bytes.

-Also, you can convert numerous units of measurement from bits and bytes through the "calculator" function.
+Also, you can convert numerous units of measurement from bits and bytes through the `calculator` function.
 Type this for more info:

 ```
 calculator.help()